syncfusion-content/uwp-docs/uwp/DataGrid/Columns.md

 #### Data Annotations with AutoGenerateColumns

-SfDataGrid support to generate the columns based on built-in [Data Annotation Attributes](https://msdn.microsoft.com/en-us/library/mt185499.aspx).
+Data Grid support to generate the columns based on built-in [Data Annotation Attributes](https://msdn.microsoft.com/en-us/library/mt185499.aspx).

 Data Annotations ignored, when the `AutoGenerateColumns` is set to `False`.